Citroën XM: Dimensions and weights

+Reliability

 Electrical connectors

 The XM's reliability became suspect due to a problem with the quality of electrical connector used.

 Cost-cutting on the components was needed since the parent company was in financial difficulty at the time of the design of the XM.
 Between 1980 and 1984 the company lost $1.5 billion.

-Poor connections would stop the car, and require extensive investigation by a trained mechanic to repair.
+Poor electrical connections would stop the car, and require extensive investigation by a trained mechanic to repair.
 This point was driven home in one of the final reviews of 2000, when Richard Bremner's polemical "Parting Shot" essay in Car emphasized these electrical faults.
 Bremner paid less attention to the remediation of the problem and to the fact that changed market conditions meant demand for the XM was never going to be the same as for its predecessor.